jorgeromero5055/task-controller-frontend/README.md

 ## Live Demo

 A hosted version of the app is available at the following link:
+Note: The app may take up to 30 seconds to respond to a request if it has been inactive for more than 15 minutes.
+This delay is due to the backend being hosted on Render’s free tier, which incurs a server cold start when inactive for more than 15 minutes.
 **[Live App Link](#)** _(Add your hosted link here)_

 ---

 ## Note

-This repository contains the frontend code only.
-To spin up this app locally, you will need the following valid Firebase fields in a `.env` file in the root of the project:
+To spin up this app locally, you will need the following valid Firebase fields in a `.env` file in the root of the project

 REACT_APP_FIREBASE_API_KEY=your-firebase-api-key
 REACT_APP_FIREBASE_AUTH_DOMAIN=your-firebase-auth-domain